 - - Very safe, reliable and robust

-Use only current well proven technology to minimise R&D thereby reduce costs and maintain a firm and short timeline.
+Use only current well proven technology and materials.
+This will minimise risk, reduce R&D costs and maintain a firm short timeline.

 Build a full speed scale model and a low speed full size section and fully functional projectile.
 Experimentally prove every part of the system.